Stop the Mental Load: 10 Ways to Organize a Chaos-Free Home

 In our house, this ended “nothing to play with” complaints.
 Playroom now chaos-free-ish.

 Winter blahs?
 Organized toys mean easy indoor activities like block towers.
-No digging through mess.
+No digging through a mess.

 Kids feel ownership, mental load shifts to them.